noisiver/laravelwow/README.md

 ## Installation

 - Step 1.
 Copy `.env.example` and paste in the same location and then rename to `.env`
 - Step 2.
-Launch CLI and run the command `php artisan key:generate`
+Launch CLI and run the command `composer install` and `php artisan key:generate`
 - Step 3.
 Open `config/database.php` and provide your database information in `wow_auth` and `wow_char`.
 - Step 4.
 Open `.env` and find `SERVER_REALMLIST`specify the realmlist of your server.
 - Step 5.
 Go to **[Google Recaptcha Admin](https://www.google.com/recaptcha/admin/create)** and create recaptcha v2 for your domain with checkbox "I'm not a robot".
 Then specify the secret and client key inside the .env file for `NOCAPTCHA_SECRET` and `NOCAPTCHA_SITEKEY`